2ndSightLab/ai-tracker/fixed.md

 The way I'm ordering this is weird sorry.
 I write the date/time and stuff I did between the two dates and times is bottom up.
 Probably should do it dff but just notes.

+## 8/23/2026

+Fixed over past few days

+🟢 Challenging problem getting the scp with account numbers to update in all the right places

+🟢 Dependency configuration graph in org types configuration

+🟢 Added ability to drain the queue prior to running app but after speeding up the queue probably don't need it.

+🟢 A myriad of resource deployment issues.

+🟢 Slow Queue - many iterations until finally figured out some quadratic blah blah issue with XML parser - need to be able to troubleshoot that faster.

+🟢 Make sure there is a timeout on waiting for depedencies - may need to be increased but it's there.

+🟢 Error messages should include file name and line number (wrote requirememnts, no project have yet picked up and implemented correctly.)

 ## 8/17/2026

 🟢  Not correctly looking up already deployed account